March 18, 2011

 To the Shareholders of Biloxi Marsh Lands Corporation:

-As of December 31, 2009 the combined gross daily production rate from 3 wells operated by the Company’s mineral Lessees was approximately 6.7 million cubic feet (mmcf) of natural gas with net daily production accruing to the Company of approximately .68 mmcf.
-Combining this daily production with the Company’s proportional share of the daily production from the B&L Exploration, LLC (BLX) wells makes the total net daily production accruing to the Company as of December 31, 2009 approximately 1.25 mmcf per day.
+As of December 31, 2010 the combined gross daily production rate from 5 wells operated by the Company’s mineral Lessees was approximately 11.0 million cubic feet (mmcf) of natural gas with net daily production accruing to the Company of approximately 1.6 mmcf.
+As of December 31, 2010, B&L’s net daily production was approximately 3.0 million cubic feet of natural gas equivalents (mmcfge) (15:1 oil to gas ratio) compared to approximately .782 mmcfge per day on December 31, 2009.
+Combining this daily production with the Company’s proportional share of the daily production from the B&L wells makes the total net daily production accruing to the Company as of December 31, 2010 approximately 4.02 mmcf per day compared to 1.3 mmcfge on December 31, 2009.

 The Company commissioned T. J. Smith & Company, Inc., independent reservoir engineers, to complete a proved reserve study.
-This reserve study estimates that as of December 31, 2009 the Company’s “Developed Producing” (PDP) reserves are .613 billion cubic feet (bcf) of natural gas and estimates that the “Developed Non-Producing” (PDNP) reserves are .62 bcf, with the “Proved Un-Developed” (PUD) reserves being .576 bcf, totaling 1.951 bcf of estimated proved reserves (see “Appendix A” for definitions of reserve classifications).
-This represents a decline in our fee based land reserves of approximately .54 BCF.
-Additionally, this reserve study estimates that slightly more than 23% of the proved reserves directly attributable to the Company will deplete by the end of 2010.
+This reserve study estimates that as of December 31, 2010 the BLMC’s “Developed Producing” (PDP) reserves were 1.65 billion cubic feet (BCF) of natural gas and estimates that the “Developed Non-Producing” (PDNP) reserves were .642 BCF, totaling 2.29 BCF of estimated proved natural gas reserves.
+This represents an increase in our fee based land reserves of approximately .34 BCF.
+Additionally, this reserve study estimates that slightly more than 25% of the proved reserves will deplete by the end of 2011.

 (Dollars in thousands)